Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 Socialization is important to build self-esteem.
 Studies show that it has a significant importance in building the self-esteem of a person.

-If your teenager shows that they lack self-esteem, then, try convincing them to join in any of their school organizations or club.
+If your teenager shows that they lack self-esteem then, try convincing them to join in their school organizations or club.